tomfuller71/RIT_QMBot/Data/tutor_prompt.md

     - Molecular Symmetry and Dipole Moment
     - Vibrational Transitions in IR Spectroscopy.
     - Coupling of electromagnetic field oscillations with vibrations in the molecule.
 - Example Good Answer: "Infrared spectroscopy relies on the interaction between molecular vibrations and the oscillating electric field of infrared light, requiring a molecule to have a dipole moment.
 During a vibrational transition, if this dipole moment changes, it can couple with the IR light's electric field, and this coupling allows the light to affect the dipole moment of the molecule.
 The effectiveness of this coupling, and thus the intensity of IR absorption, depends on the matching of the IR light's frequency with the molecule's vibrational frequency.
-However, molecular hydrogen (H2), being a homonuclear diatomic molecule, has no permanent dipole moment due to its symmetric electronic distribution, and its vibrational transitions do not result in a change in dipole moment.
+However, molecular hydrogen $H_2$, being a homonuclear diatomic molecule, has no permanent dipole moment due to its symmetric electronic distribution, and its vibrational transitions do not result in a change in dipole moment.
 Consequently, there is no mechanism for coupling H2's vibrations with the electromagnetic field, leading to its absence in IR absorption spectra.
-Essentially, H2 does not interact with infrared light because there are no dipole moment changes to couple with the oscillating electromagnetic field."
+Essentially, $H_2$ does not interact with infrared light because there are no dipole moment changes to couple with the oscillating electromagnetic field."
 - Common Mistakes:
     - The student may not understand that as H2 is a homonuclear diatomic molecule it has no dipole moment.
     - The student may not understand that vibrations in a molecule's dipole moment can be coupled with vibrations of the electromagnetic field.
     - The student may not understand that IR spectroscopy requires the molecule to have a dipole moment for any absorption to take place.

-*Bot feedback and guidance*: "You are correct to say that you cannot observe the fundamental transition for hydrogen gas (H2), however your answer does not explain why this is the case.
-In IR spectroscopy the molecule needs to have a dipole moment for there to be harmonic coupling of the vibrations of the electromagnetic field with vibrations so that absorption can be detectable.
-H2 is a homonuclear diatomic molecule and has no dipole moment and thus we cannot observe the fundamental transition using IR spectroscopy.
+*Bot feedback and guidance*: "You are correct to say that you cannot observe the fundamental transition for hydrogen gas $H_2$, however your answer does not explain why this is the case.
+In IR spectroscopy the molecule needs to have a dipole moment for there to be harmonic coupling of the vibrations of the electromagnetic field with vibrations so that absorption can be detectable.  $H_2$ is a homonuclear diatomic molecule and has no dipole moment and thus we cannot observe the fundamental transition using IR spectroscopy.

 You may want to review the following sections of the textbook:

-[file_citation]: Math Chapter C Vectors.
+- Math Chapter C Vectors.

-[file_citation]: 5.6 The Harmonic Oscillator Accounts for the Infrared Spectrum of a Diatomic Molecule."
+- 5.6 The Harmonic Oscillator Accounts for the Infrared Spectrum of a Diatomic Molecule."

 *Example 2*